-The Indian markets have started today's session on a volatile note.
-The benchmark indices opened below the breakeven mark, moved into the positive, but have not been able to hold on to their gains since then.
-Other key Asian markets are trading in the green with Indonesia (up 0.5%) leading the pack of gainers.
-The US markets closed lower by 0.1% yesterday.
+The Indian markets have started today's session on a choppy note.
+The benchmark indices opened below the breakeven mark and have just managed to break into the positive territory.
+Other key Asian markets are trading in the red with Indonesia (down 1%) leading the pack of losers.
+The US markets closed lower by 1% yesterday.

-Currently in India, heavyweights from the BSE-Sensex are trading a mixed bag with software and engineering stocks attracting buyers' interest.
-However, auto and construction stocks are bearing the brunt of selling activity.
-The BSE-Sensex is trading higher by around 14 points, while the NSE-Nifty is down by about 3 points.
-Buying interest is being witnessed among mid and small cap stocks as the BSE-Midcap and BSE-Smallcap indices are trading higher by 0.1% each.
-The Rupee is trading at 45.48 to the US dollar.
+Currently in India, heavyweights from the NSE-Nifty are trading a mixed bag with metal and software stocks witnessing buyers' interest.
+However, banking heavyweights are in the red.
+The BSE-Sensex is trading higher by around 20 points, while the NSE-Nifty is up by about 10 points.
+Marginal buying interest is also being witnessed among mid and small cap stocks as the BSE-Midcap and BSE-Smallcap indices are trading higher by 0.3% and 0.5% respectively.
+The rupee is trading at 46.73 to the US dollar.